 Schedule changes and other information important for the public are printed on Public Notices.
-These Public Notices are printed on paper are posted inside buses.
+These Public Notices are posted inside buses.
 Public Notice information can also be found on the FAX website.

 I was across the street and the bus pulled away before I was able to get to the stop.
 Shouldn’t the driver have waited for me?